- Print this page

 Food safety controls

-Egg producers are required under Standard 3.2.1 of the Food Standards Code to implement a documented food safety management program.
+Licensed egg producers are required under Standard 3.2.1 of the Food Standards Code to implement a documented food safety program.

 This shows a business has examined its food production activities and identified all potential food safety hazards.
 It outlines how these hazards are controlled, corrective action if they are not controlled, a schedule for regular reviews of the program, and appropriate records to be kept.